x86ed/nuorder/README.md

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode and starts the go proxy app.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/hub](http://localhost:3000/hub) to view the github API proxy

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.